schliepk/UMM_CSCI_4453_Lab_2/README.md

 SELECT "peanut butter jelly" AS time, item, unit FROM inventory;
 ```

-If you leave out the new column name then the column will be named after the expression:
+If you leave out the new column name then the column will not have a name:

 ```
 SELECT left(item,3) AS leftiest FROM inventory;